protesilaos/prot16/README.md

 ## Colour schemes and syntax themes

-This is the master repo of all the colour schemes I have developed.
+This is the master repository of all the colour schemes I have developed.
+It does not include the Atom ports, as these have their own repo per theme.

 For the time being, you will find the following under each item's directory:

 - an SCSS stylesheet that can be used in Jekyll websites;
 - a YAML file with the colour values in HEX format;